 Selecting a variety that is disease resistant is a good way to ensure your growing season is pestilence free.
 It may take a few rounds of planting tomatoes to know which threats are the most troublesome in your area.
 Consulting an agriculturalist is a good idea, here.
 The wealth of knowledge that an expert in your particular area possesses should not be neglected, as this could either make or break your season.

 This is effective in the prevention of nematodes and weeds.
-It is quite a simple method and is simply conducted by placing plastic tarp over your soil for at least 4 weeks during the hottest days of your summer season.
+It is quite a simple method and is simply conducted by placing a plastic tarp over your soil for at least 4 weeks during the hottest days of your summer season.
 Moisten the area where you want to plant your tomatoes and then place the tarp over it and leave it on for about 4 weeks.
-A great video to watch regarding soil solarization can be found in the link below.

 DISPOSING OF DISEASED PLANTS